rafaelhenrique/pytest-envvars/README.rst

 What is pytest-envvars?
 -----------------------

-pytest-envvars change values of environment variables on your unit tests to check consistency of mocks.
+pytest-envvars randomize values of environment variables on your unit tests to check consistency of mocks about configuration.
 If the test has a wrong mock, this test will be broken.

-pytest-envvars changes the values of the environment variables in your unit tests to check the consistency of the mocks.
-If the test has a wrong mock, this test will be broken due to changes in the original values of the environment variables.

 Install
 -------